nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 Then I had to change some files to adapt to my Ubuntu.

 ### Typo in `debian/changelog`
-At the moment (2025-01-05), the is a little typo to correct at the very first line of the file `debian/changelog`.
+At the moment (2025-01-05), there is a little typo to correct at the very first line of the file `debian/changelog`.
 Change "oral" to "coral".
 The first letter is missing.